SPECCHIODB/Website/src/guides/README.md

     link="https://specchiodb.github.io/Guides/SPECCHIO_VMUpgradeGuide.pdf"/>

-### SPECCHIO Matlab & R Guides
+### SPECCHIO Matlab, Python & R Guides

-The SPECCHIO Matlab and R Guides contain instructions and examples on how to directly access SPECCHIO from Matlab and R.
+The SPECCHIO Matlab, Python and R Guides contain instructions and examples on how to directly access SPECCHIO from Matlab, Python and R.
+Should any questions arise or your specific need is not yet covered by the examples please drop us an email.

 <download-link
     name="SPECCHIO_Matlab_Guide_V3.3.0"